 Ah sleep, you know, that thing we used to get?

 To help our mini me’s catch the z’s?
 We pop lavender in the diffuser, or diluted and applied to the soles of the feet.

 My personal favourite is to pop 1-2 drops in the bath emulsified in a tablespoon of castile soap.
 I always remember being told by someone way wiser than me if the kids are cranky, send them to water.

 The other way to use lady lavender is to whip up a pillow mist.
 It’s as simple as getting a little spritz bottle, filling with filtered water and adding 3-4 drops of lavender essential oil.

 He’s antiviral, antifungal, antibacterial, and antiseptic.
 He’ll help patch up your toe jam, keep the nits at bay, and the germs out of grazes.

 Tea Tree is incredible to pair with On Guard as a natural hand sanitiser.
 To a 30ml spray bottle, add 10ml vegetable glycerine, 5 drops On Guard, 5 drops Tea Tree, and top up the bottle with filtered water.
 Shake and spritz your filthy mitts.

 The same two oils can make protective bath drops.
-In a jar, add 30ml of castile soap, add 8 drops of Tea Tree, 8 drops of On Guard, and another 30ml of filtered water.
-Add about 10ml to the running bath water after school, kinder, childcare, swimming, sports, basically any contact with the outside world.
+In a jar, add 30ml of castile soap, 8 drops of Tea Tree and 8 drops of On Guard.
+Then add another 30ml of filtered water.
+You can add 10ml to a running bath after school, kinder, childcare, swimming, sports.
+Basically any contact with the outside world.

 In my house, we’ve got a saying: